 Evidence is that relations between the Mississaugas and new settlers in Toronto Township were relatively good during the early part of the century.
 It appears the Mississaugas taught the European and American newcomers crop rotation, corn/squash/beans (“three sisters”) polyculture, indigenous medicine using local plants and herbs, tapping maple trees, hunting and foraging native edibles, snowshoe and canoe-making.
 It’s not clear the Mississaugas got much if anything in return.
 An early historian says my grandfather, whose land directly abutted the Credit River fishing and hunting grounds of the Mississaugas, died “beloved of the Red Man”.
 The new settlers certainly were indebted to them, though there is no official record of significant interaction with them.

-In the latter part of this century, a huge European influx of refugees fleeing from political oppression and famine, deforesting most of the area, and the proliferation of mills along the rivers, damaging fish stocks, essentially drove the Mississaugas out of the region entirely.
+In the latter part of this, the 19th century, a huge European influx of refugees fleeing from political oppression and famine, deforesting most of the area, and the proliferation of mills along the rivers, damaging fish stocks, essentially drove the Mississaugas out of the region entirely.
 In the process, their numbers were ravaged by diseases contracted from the newcomers, possibly reducing their total population by 90% or more.
 Like many First Nations peoples, they now live in small, impoverished areas totally inadequate to the pursuit of their traditional way of life.

 3. War and Politics